balab2020/js-functional-programming/README.md

 ..etc

-Instead of writing logical, we need to just these basic mathematical functions to get out put;
+Instead of writing logical, we need to just use these basic mathematical functions to get output;

 For example, If you have two numbers x & y and need to sum them if x greater than y otherwise subtract y from x.